Advisory Group on Lifelong Learning Opportunities

-It has been many years since we have had the chance to review systematically our wide range of offerings and activities in these additional areas.
-The convergence of several wider and local factors – such as the increased demand for retraining as technology disrupts and reshapes traditional industries and occupations, the broad-scale shift to and acceptance of online learning, the robust success of our School of Continuing Studies, and the imminent retirement of its Dean, Dr. Maureen MacDonald – has led us to embark on this examination and consideration of lifelong learning opportunities at the University
+It has been many years since we have systematically reviewed our wide range of offerings and activities in these additional areas.
+The convergence of several factors – such as increased demand for retraining as technology disrupts and reshapes traditional industries and occupations, the broad-scale shift to and acceptance of online learning, the robust success of our School of Continuing Studies, and the imminent retirement of its Dean, Dr. Maureen MacDonald – led us to embark on an examination and consideration of lifelong learning opportunities at the University

 Additionally, in 2018-19, the University’s Budget Model Review examined ways to ensure that the University will continue to thrive in challenging economic conditions while preserving and protecting core University values and standards of excellence.
 As part of this review, the Alternative Funding Sources Advisory Group (AFSAG) identified continuing education and skills-upgrading – both significant components of lifelong learning – as key areas for future University development and innovation.

-The Advisory Group on Lifelong Learning Opportunities will provide strategic advice and recommendations with respect to the current and future offering of for-credit and not-for-credit continuing education, professional development, skills-upgrading, micro-credentials, and other lifelong learning initiatives at the University of Toronto.
-The Advisory Group’s general mandate will be to
+The Advisory Group on Lifelong Learning Opportunities provided strategic advice and recommendations with respect to the current and future offering of for-credit and not-for-credit continuing education, professional development, skills-upgrading, micro-credentials, and other lifelong learning initiatives at the University of Toronto.
+The Advisory Group’s general mandate was to